Gradient estimators for parameter inference in discrete stochastic kinetic models: Gradient Estimation in Gillespie SSA for Steady-State Observables

-While the GS-ST estimator is subject to a bias-variance trade-off, the score function~(SF) estimator provides an unbiased alternative for gradient estimation~\citep{williams1992simple, mohamed2020montecarlo}.
-For a categorical random variable~$I$, the gradient of the expectation value can be expressed in terms of the derivative of the logarithm of the probability distribution,
+\paragraph*{Score Function Estimator.} While the GS-ST estimator is subject to a $\tau$-dependent bias, the SF estimator provides an unbiased alternative~\citep{williams1992simple, mohamed2020montecarlo}.
+For a categorical random variable~$I$, the gradient of the expectation value can be rewritten as